 So, I’m working with a client and we’re organizing office supplies.
-This happens almost every week — we’re looking at the desk drawer and it’s stuffed full of paperclips and tape, push pins and address labels.
+We’re looking at the desk drawer and it’s stuffed full of paperclips and tape, push pins and address labels.
 The scissors might be in there somewhere but it’s hard to tell.
 We take everything out and do the decluttering thing.
 Do you love this, does it make you smile?
 Do you use this?
 Does this still work?
 You have four of these, which is your favorite?

 Then it’s time to organize the drawer.
 Finally!
 This is it!
 The Organization part.
 It’s time to fill the complicated desk drawer dividers, which sometimes separate one desk drawer into 13 separate little sections.
 Clients are sometimes surprised when I take out the dividers and suggest we add them to the “donate” pile.
 Why am I removing these fabulous organizing tools?
 Look how pretty!
 All the little compartments.

 Sure, we could spend 20 minutes finding a slot big enough to hold the stapler, putting the little paper clips in one spot and the big ones in another.
 Designating separate cubbies for different sized binder clips.

 But let’s get real — are you going to go through that laborious sorting process every time you need a piece of tape or a pencil?
 Probably not.
 Most likely, you’re going to grab what you need and then shove it back in there when you tidy up.

 So, let’s make sure you only have what you need in there.
 Yes, the address labels are cute, but either put them with the envelopes or better yet, toss them.
 You can write your return address on an envelope in half the time (conservatively) it takes to find a label.